Turner lab @ ISU

 If you are interested in the ecological and evolutionary impacts of human disturbance on plant systems, such as through biological invasion or land use change, then is this the lab for you!
 We work in natural, disturbed, and agricultural systems.
 Particularly, there may be funding available for students and postdocs who want to work in beautiful *big sagebrush steppe systems* through the GEM3 research program.

 Specific positions will be advertised below and on Twitter (@KTInvasion).
-Please contact me at turnkat2[at]isu.edu for more information, even if no specific positions are currently available, or if the positions below do not perfectly fit your interests!
-Additionally, candidates who would be interested in submitting applications for independent fellowship funding, such as the NSF Graduate Research Fellowship, Postdoctoral Research Fellowship in Biology, Smith Postdoctoral Fellowship in Conservation Research, or USDA NIFA AFRI fellowships on topics overlapping or adjacent to my research interests are welcome to reach out to discuss the possibility.
+Please contact Dr. Turner at turnkat2[at]isu.edu for more information, even if no specific positions are currently available, or if the positions below do not perfectly fit your interests!
+Additionally, candidates who would be interested in submitting applications for independent fellowship funding, such as the NSF Graduate Research Fellowship, Postdoctoral Research Fellowship in Biology, Smith Postdoctoral Fellowship in Conservation Research, or USDA NIFA AFRI fellowships on topics overlapping or adjacent to our research interests are welcome to reach out to discuss the possibility.

 Open Positions in the Turner Lab